 - understands the relationship between international and European environmental law, in particular in the field of climate change and in the field of procedural rights;

-- is capable to identify environmental procedural rights, and is capable of determining legal strategies for improving environmental protection;
+- understands the existence and relevance of environmental procedural rights, and is capable of identifying legal strategies for improving environmental protection;

-- can develop a critical analysis (both orally and on paper) of concrete environmental law developments, in particular governmental policies and regulations and court decisions.
+- can develop a critical analysis of specific environmental law developments, in particular governmental policies, and regulations and court decisions

 Bachelor-level based knowledge of European law is strongly recommended.